cgeneske/CyberArkEPMLCDLifecycle/README.md

 - `$OnboardingPlatformIdWin`
     - Platform ID for the platform to use when on-boarding Windows LCD accounts.
 - `$OnboardingPlatformIdMac`
-    - Platform ID for the platform to use when on-boarding Mac LCD accounts.
+    - Platform ID for the platform to use when on-boarding MacOS LCD accounts.
-- `$OnboardingSafeWin`
+- `$OnboardingSafesWin`
-    - The CyberArk Safe name that Windows LCD accounts will be on-boarded into.
+    - A list of one or more Safes that Windows LCD accounts will be on-boarded into.
-- `$OnboardingSafeMac`
+- `$OnboardingSafesMac`
-    - The CyberArk Safe name that Mac LCD accounts will be on-boarded into.
+    - A list of one or more Safes that MacOS LCD accounts will be on-boarded into.
 - `$LCDPlatformSearchRegex`
     - Regular expression for determining which accounts, as assigned to the regex matched LCD-derived platforms, should be considered "in scope" for making off-boarding determinations.
 Used in more advanced setups that require silo'd scopes, for running multiple script processes against different EPM sets (See section [Advanced Domain Name EPM Set Targeting and Process Scoping](#advanced-domain-name-epm-set-targeting-and-process-scoping)).
 In most situations the default value of ".*" will be sufficient.
 - `$SafeSearchList`